Cincinnati Slammers: Cincinnati (1984–87)

-During the off-season before the 1984–85 season, the CBA approved the re-location of the Mixers from Lima, Ohio to Cincinnati.
+During the off-season before the 1984–85 season, the CBA approved the relocation of the Mixers from Lima, Ohio to Cincinnati.
 The Sawyer family of Lima, who owned the Ohio Mixers, had their re-location costs underwritten by Jerry Robinson, the president of the Cincinnati Gardens where the newly branded Cincinnati Slammers would play.
 It was the first professional basketball team in that city since the Cincinnati Royals re-located to Kansas City, Missouri.

 The first player Cincinnati signed was former University of Dayton swingman Roosevelt Chapman when he inked a contract on October 16, 1984.
 When asked by the United Press International how it felt to be close to his alma mater, Chapman responded, "It feels good [...]
 I'll be close to home and there will be a lot of [NBA] scouts here watching us."

 The Slammers recorded their first win of the season against the Louisville Catbirds, by a score of 111–90.
 Cincinnati center Dewayne Scales scored a game-high 29 points and 13 rebounds, followed by Slammers player Darrell Gadsden who scored 26 points.
 Head coach Tom Sawyer resigned his position in early January 1985.
 Tom Thacker, who had been Cincinnati's assistant coach, was given the head coaching position following Sawyers resignation.

 Cincinnati's finished their first season with the worst record in the league (17–31), although based on the league's point system they were second to last (135 points).

 In June 1985 the Slammers hired Linda Reed as their general manager.
 That marked the first time a woman had been hired as general manager to a professional basketball team.
 Reed offered Herb Brown the Slammers' head coaching position for the 1985–86 season.
 The season before Brown had coached the Puerto Rico Coquis where he received a $500 fine for an altercation with a CBA referee.
 Tom Thacker, who had been the team's head coach since Tom Sawyer resigned in January 1985, stayed with Cincinnati as an assistant coach to Brown.